Bbeniful/BetworkChange/README.md

 ```

-Feel free to use it and give me some feedback if you wind something wrong or you can imprtove just make a pull request.
+Feel free to use it and give me some feedback if you find something wrong or just create a pull request.